jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_heatmap.md

 Click **Monitor \| Heat Map** from the Spotlight ribbon to open the Heat Map showing all monitored connections.

-{% include tip.html content="The Heatmap can be opened showing a custom view of monitored connections.
-From the left Connections pane, click on a custom view or connection type then click **Heat Map** from the display pane." %}
+{% include tip.html content="You can open the Heatmap with a subset of all monitored connections.
+From the left Connections pane click on a custom view or connection type.
+The **Heat Map** is the default view on the display pane." %}

 ## Connection color and surface area